jarrodtaylor/SyrinxPreview/src/posts/20150311-what-does-an-open-source-net-framework-mean-for-you-video.md

+---
+title: What an Open Source .NET Framework Means (Video)
+description: Microsoft announced that its new .NET Core offering would be open source.
+Sounds great, right?
+But what exactly does that mean for your business?
-title: What does an open source .NET framework mean for you?
+archive_title: What does an open source .NET framework mean for you?
 [VIDEO]

-+++
+---

-# What does an open source .NET framework mean for you?
-[VIDEO]
+# What an Open Source .NET Framework Means For You?

 Transcript